fastify/fastify-cli/README.md

 ```bash
 $ fastify plugin.js
 ```
+If fastify has been installed local to plugin.js that copy will be used instead of the global copy included with fastify-cli.

 You can use `async` functions too, and make your plugin more concise:
 ```js
 // async-await-plugin.js